 Same brand, same shape, but potentially less intimidating for new campers than the Coleman Steel Creek.
-Some people want their tent to be nothing but a place to sleep, and that’s fine, so skip the screen room and go with the Sundome.
+Some people want their tent to be nothing but a place to sleep, and that’s fine, so skip the screen room and go with the budget option Sundome.

 It also has:

 - 6 foot center height.

 For an even easier assembly than the Coleman Steel Creek fast pitch 6 person tent, here’s the Ayamaya.
 It’s slightly pricier and lacks the bright screen room, but as just a place to sleep it’s fantastic.

 - Larger than the Coleman on one side.